Capstone-AutoML/AutoML_Capstone/teamwork-contract.md

 #### **Project Manager (Sepehr):**

 - Maintain the project board (adding and allocating tasks)
 - Keep track of deadlines and progress
- - Review progress with teammembers during meetings and other times.
+- Review progress with team members during meetings and other times.

 #### **Note Taker (Tien):**

 - Take notes during meetings with mentor and partner
 - Share notes with team after each meeting

 #### **Presenter (All):**

 - Present during meetings with partner
 - This role is shared among all team members.

 ---